Desk Chair vs Visitor Chair: What Suits Your Office Better?

 Are visitor chairs good for reception areas?

-Yes, they are often a very good fit for reception and waiting spaces because they are usually simpler, neater and less bulky than full task chairs.
+Yes.
+Visitor chairs are often a very good fit for reception and waiting spaces because they are usually simpler, neater and less bulky than full task chairs.

 Do I need a desk chair for working from home?

-Should I buy matching visitor chairs and desk chairs?
+Should visitor chairs and desk chairs match?

 More from our Office Furniture guide series